http://www.education.miami.edu

 The School will review each student’s record at the end of each semester.

-Students on probation are not permitted to enroll in more than 12 credit hours, shall make arrangements to meet on a monthly basis with their academic advisor, and may have a STOP placed on their future enrollment until grades are reviewed.
+Students on probation are not permitted to enroll in more than 12 credit hours, shall make arrangements to meet every month with their academic advisor, and may have a HOLD placed on their future enrollment until grades are reviewed.
+Those students who are in particular need may wish to consider GPA Aid, a UM-based program that is designed to help students improve their cumulative GPA.
 The following criteria will determine probationary status.

 Academic Dismissal

-A student in the School of Education and Human Development whose GPA or progress toward degree completion falls below the level of the minimum standards of the University of Miami and/or the School of Education and Human Development, may be dismissed.
-Faculty may recommend that a student be dismissed from a program due to academic concerns.
-A student who remains on academic probation for two consecutive terms can be designated as “Subject to Dismissal” and will be dismissed the following semester if not removed from probationary status.
-Students who consistently fail to make academic progress towards degree completion may also be dismissed from the School of Education and Human Development or from the University of Miami.
+A student in the School of Education and Human Development whose GPA or progress toward degree completion falls below the level of the minimum standards of the University of Miami and/or the School of Education and Human Development may be dismissed.
+Faculty may recommend that a student be dismissed from or "counseled out of "a program due to academic concerns.
+A student who remains on academic probation for two consecutive terms may be designated as “Subject to Dismissal.”
+Students who consistently fail to make academic progress toward degree completion may be dismissed from the School of Education and Human Development but may still find options to complete a different degree in another School or College at the University of Miami.
+If a student is dismissed from the School of Education and Human Development, and he/she/they may still transition to a different degree in another school or college, said student must complete the transition in one semester.

-Students should familiarize themselves with the university's honor code and with the school's student handbook that outlines specific student responsibilities.
-Student responsibilities include but are not limited to appropriate dress and professional conduct when working in an internship, research, or field experience capacity.
+Students should familiarize themselves with the university's honor code and with the school's student handbook that outlines students' responsibilities.
+Students' responsibilities include but are not limited to appropriate dress and professional conduct when working in an internship, research, or field experience capacity.
 Students may be dismissed from a program by the department's faculty for violations outlined in the handbook.

 Accreditation

-The policy for practicum, internship and clinical lab credit hours vary by program.
-Please check the specific program requirements with your academic advisor or program director.
+The policy for practicum, internship, and clinical lab credit hours varies by program.
+Please check the specific program's requirements with your academic advisor or program director.

 The Foote Fellows Honors Program reflects the educational vision of former University of Miami President Edward T. Foote, who retired in 2000 after serving the University for twenty years.
 President Foote passed away in the spring, 2016 but his legacy lives on through the Foote Fellow Honors Program that recognizes the most educationally accomplished incoming students at the University of Miami.
 Foote Fellows have distinguished themselves both in and out of the classroom at their previous schools, are self-motivated, and think independently.
 Foote Fellows enjoy unmatched freedom and flexibility to explore a multitude of educational resources within the curricular framework of their school or college.
 Although Foote Fellows are generally exempt from cognate requirements, they are required to complete the minimum degree requirements [120 credits].
 Given the flexibility and range of courses they may take, many Foote Fellows pursue additional majors and/or minors and study abroad to explore multiple disciplines.

-Foote Fellows may also access preferential career advising with Associate Dean, EllenMarie McPhillip.
-Dean McPhillip may also assist Foote Fellows in charting their academic path and accessing distinctive learning opportunities at the University, such as special school-based seminars, faculty-mentored research, networking opportunities, and off-campus internships.
-Through the Office of Academic Enhancement Foote Fellows receive specialized advising for post-baccalaureate distinguished fellowships and prestigious awards like the Rhodes and Fulbright Scholarship Programs.
+Foote Fellows may also access preferential career advising with the Associate Dean.
+The School encourages Foote Fellows to explore some of the distinctive faculty-led research opportunities as well as special school-based seminars, networking opportunities, and off-campus internships.
+Students who wish to pursue research options should contact the Vice Dean or their academic advisor.
+Additionally, Foote Fellows receive specialized advising for post-baccalaureate distinguished fellowships and prestigious awards like the Rhodes and Fulbright Scholarship Programs through the Office of Academic Enhancement.

-The SEHD partners with a wide variety of local organizations which provide Foote Fellows access to unique research options and experiences.
-For example, the Melissa Institute of Miami conducts research and sponsors conferences, forums and seminars throughout the year addressing school bullying, domestic violence prevention, and community engagement directed at reducing violence.
-Institute generously offers complimentary tickets to Foote Fellow students to attend these conferences/seminars during the semester.
+The SEHD partners with a wide variety of local organizations that provide Foote Fellows access to unique research options and experiences.
+For example, the Melissa Institute of Miami conducts research and sponsors conferences, forums, and seminars throughout the year addressing school bullying, domestic violence prevention, and community engagement directed at reducing violence.
+The institute generously offers complimentary tickets to Foote Fellow students to attend these conferences/seminars during the semester.

 Honors Program in Exercise Physiology (HPEP)